unic/SitecoreUrlMapper2/be/docs/README.md

 ## Creating a release

+Don't forget to update the `AssemblyVersion` and `AssemblyFileVersion` in `AssemblyInfo.cs` to reflect the current release number and trigger a build so the updated assemblies are used for the installation package.

 When you have made changes to the module and you want to disitribute those, there is a handy Sitecore PowerShell script you can use to generate the installation packages.
-The script can be found here: `/sitecore/system/Modules/PowerShell/Script Library/UrlMapper2/Development/Generate-DistributionPackage`
+The script can be found here: `/sitecore/system/Modules/PowerShell/Script Library/UrlMapper2/Development/Generate-DistributionPackage`.
+Don't forget to set the proper version in the `$version` variable.

 Once you execute this script, it will prompt you to download two separate files: One for the CM and one for the CD instance.